Melissa Ponce-RodasTitle: Assistant Professor of Psychology

 Melissa’s area of specialty is community psychology, which is a field that goes beyond an individual focus to understand and change people and organizations.
 The ecological framework prominent in the field tries to integrate social, cultural, economic, political, environmental, and international influences to promote positive change, health, and empowerment at individual and systemic levels.

 Prof. Ponce-Rodas’ current research focuses on the way in which religion, spirituality and beliefs about domestic violence intersect.
-She is currently working on her dissertation titled "Where should they go for help?
+Her dissertation is entitled "Where should they go for help?
 Religious women's feelings about different helping resources for victims of domestic violence".
+Melissa received her PhD in August, 2015.

 Prof. Ponce-Rodas loves teaching and believes that it is one of the “best parts of the job!”
 She has taught Introduction to Psychology and Introduction to Community Psychology, in addition to serving as a teaching assistant for many other courses.
 At Andrews, Professor Ponce-Rodas teaches the following: Introduction to Psychology, History and Systems of Psychology, and Developmental Psychology: Lifespan.